ethanimproving/Family-Ideas/Money/Houses/Home Builders.md

 A list of home builders currently building new construction homes in the DFW area is available on [NewHomeSource](https://www.newhomesource.com/builders/tx/dallas-area).
 The list includes 281 homebuilders currently building new construction homes in 933 communities.

 ![](https://i.imgur.com/hEbMUIk.png)

+# Real Estate Agent

+you do not necessarily need a realtor to see a house.
+In many cases, you can schedule a viewing or attend an open house without the assistance of a real estate agent.
+However, there are certain benefits to having a realtor represent you during the home buying process.

+Here are some points to consider:

+1. **Access to listings**: A realtor can provide you with access to the [Multiple Listing Service (MLS)](https://www.mls.com/Search/Texas.mvc), which is a comprehensive database of available properties.
+They can help you find suitable listings that meet your criteria.

+2. **Market knowledge**: Realtors have a deep understanding of the local real estate market.
+They can provide insights into neighborhood trends, property values, and comparable sales, which can be valuable when evaluating a house.

+3. **Negotiation expertise**: Realtors are skilled negotiators who can represent your interests during price negotiations and other aspects of the home buying process.
+They can help you get the best possible deal and navigate potential challenges.

+4. **Paperwork and legalities**: Buying a house involves a significant amount of paperwork and legal documentation.
+A realtor can guide you through the process, ensure all necessary forms are completed correctly, and help you understand the terms and conditions.

+5. **Professional network**: Realtors often have connections with other professionals involved in real estate transactions, such as lenders, inspectors, and attorneys.
+They can provide recommendations and coordinate these services on your behalf.